Finally the parallel efficiency

 local rank-NB update of this trailing submatrix.
 Assuming one chooses

-the long variant
+the long variant, the execution

 time of the update operation can be approximated by: